bpstahlman/txtfmt/README.md

 * **Auto maps:** Change the highlighting of a range of text.
 There are currently 2 types of auto map:
   * Visual: Operate on the visually selected text
   * Operator: Operate on the text moved over (or included in a "text object")
-* **Shortcut maps:** Auto map "presets" that associate a specific combination of formats and colors with a map sequence.
+* **Shortcut maps:** Auto map "presets" that associate a specific combination of formats and colors with a keystroke mapping.
 * **Manual maps:** Insert one or more _highlighting tokens_, which affect all subsequent text up to the next token.

 **Note:** Txtfmt's highlighting relies upon invisible characters ("tokens") in the text, but you needn't know or care about this if you're using auto maps, which completely automate token insertion/removal.
 Manual maps (the _only_ type available until Txtfmt 3.0) do not shield the user nearly so well from this implementation detail, and hence, are provided mostly for backwards compatibility.